Hyperthermophile: General physiology

 Due to their extreme environments, hyperthermophiles can be adapted to several variety of factors such as pH, redox potential, level of salinity, and temperature.
-They grow (similar to mesophiles) within a temperature range of about 25–30 °C between the minimal and maximal temperature.
-The fastest growth is obtained at their optimal growth temperature which may be up to 106 °C. The main characteristics they present in their morphology are:
+They grow (similar to mesophiles) within a temperature range of about 25–30 C-change between the minimal and maximal temperature.
+The fastest growth is obtained at their optimal growth temperature which may be up to 106 C. The main characteristics they present in their morphology are: